Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 	cd Bob
 	```

-2. Now clone the shared repo:
+2. Now clone the shared repo, and be sure to include the period at the end of the command:

 	```Bash
 	git clone ../Shared.git/ .